melindahiggins2000/A_Series_of_R_Workshops/workshop1/part1.md

 [15]  7.0  7.5  8.0  8.5  9.0  9.5 10.0
 ```

 or we can also use the limited tools within the Basic R interface to view the data contained in the variable `z`.
-Click on Edit/Data Editor, tpye in `z` to open the data editor window.
+Click on Edit/Data Editor, type in `z` to open the data editor window.
 This can also be opened using the `fix()` function as follows:

 ```r